JANUARY IN BLACK AND WHITE

 January concluded with a visit from my friend Katriona Chapman, and the excuse to go to some beautiful local spots one can easily take for granted.
 I was especially inspired by our visit to the beach, perfectly timed with my re-reading of Ursula Le Guin’s masterpiece A Wizard of Earthsea (if you have not yet read this book, why on earth not?).
 I’ve decided the magic of the seashore will become the theme for my coming months’ drawing and knitting, including the new issue of The Green Bean.
 The perfect excuse to visit the sea more often…

 Miles and miles of nothing but grass and gorse.
 Then what?
-A tiny forest of tiny stunted oak trees.
+A tiny forest of tiny stunted oak trees with a lush green carpet of moss.
 Dartmoor is full of surprises.